 What will happen to me if I’m charged with OWI?

-If you are charged with OWI or DUI, you are likely concerned about what will happen to you and how the charge will impact your future.
+If you are charged with an OWI or DUI, you are likely concerned about what will happen to you and how the charge will impact your future.

 Drunk driving is probably one of the most common criminal offenses in Michigan.
-It is illegal to drive in Michigan with a blood alcohol content over a 0.08% level.
+It is illegal to drive in Michigan with a blood alcohol content of over 0.08% level.
 In reality, it does not take a lot of alcohol to reach that level.
-Generally, a 200 pound man can reach a 0.08% blood alcohol level after 4 alcohol drinks (12 oz. beers) and a 120 pound woman can reach a 0.08% blood alcohol level after 2 alcohol drinks (12 oz. beers).
+Generally, a 200-pound man can reach a 0.08% blood alcohol level after 4 alcoholic drinks (12 oz. beers), and a 120-pound woman can reach a 0.08% blood alcohol level after 2 alcoholic drinks (12 oz. beers).
 It is clear that different people have different tolerances and may “feel” sober when they are legally not sober.
-If you are arrested for drunk driving there are numerous different penalties and types of alcohol related charges you could be facing, including restriction or complete loss of your driving privileges.
-For instance, Michigan now has a “super drunk” statute that allows for penalties to be increased significantly if you were driving with a blood alcohol level of 0.17% or higher.
-If you have multiple prior drunk driving offenses on your criminal record it is likely that you will be charged with a felony and there would be the risk of going to prison.
+Are you wondering, “What will happen to me if I’m charged with OWI?”
+We can help you figure out your options and how best to help you.